datagovuk/dgu-vagrant-puppet/README.md

 ### Option 2: Fresh machine preparation

 Instead of using a virtual-machine it is perfectly fine alternative to use a non-virtual machine, freshly installed with Ubuntu 12.04.
-The Puppet scripts assume the name of the machine is 'ckan', so you need to ssh to it and rename it:
+The Puppet scripts assume the name of the machine is 'ckan', so you need to login to it and rename it:

     sudo hostname ckan
     sudo vim /etc/hosts
     # ^ add "127.0.0.1  ckan" to hosts...

-Puppet also assumes your home user is 'co', so ensure that is created and can login as sudo.
+Puppet will assume the home user is called 'co', so create it with some particular options:

-    sudo adduser co
+    sudo adduser co -u 510 -G sudo sudo su co

-    sudo visudo
-    su co
+All further steps are to be carried out from the ssh session under the user 'co' on this target machine.

 You need to install some dependencies:

-    sudo apt-get install rubygems git
+    sudo apt-get install ruby1.9.3 rubygems git
+    sudo ln -sf /usr/bin/ruby1.9.3 /etc/alternatives/ruby
     sudo gem install librarian-puppet -v 1.0.3

-And move the dgu-vagrant-puppet repo to the place where it would end up if using Vagrant:
+Clone this repo to the machine in /vagrant (to match the vagrant install) and switch to the 'togo' branch:

+    mkdir /vagrant
-    mv dgu-vagrant-puppet /vagrant
+    cd /vagrant

-All further steps are to be carried out from the ssh session under the user 'co' on this target machine.
+    git clone git@github.com:datagovuk/dgu-vagrant-puppet
+    cd /vagrant/dgu-vagrant-puppet
+    git checkout togo

 Use the script to clone all the CKAN source repos.

-You may need to install git first.
+     ln -s /vagrant/src /src

-    cd $THIS_REPO/src
+     cd /src
      ./git_clone_all.sh

 Puppet is used to install and configure the main software packages (Apache, Postgres, SOLR etc) and setup linux users.